-Honeywell has been providing thermostats to homes all over the world for over a century now.
-Programmable thermostats allow you to create a temperature schedule for your home and the hold function is an inbuilt feature that allows you to override this schedule.
+Honeywell programmable thermostats allow you to create a temperature schedule for your home.
+The hold function is an inbuilt feature that allows you to override this schedule.

 What is a temporary hold and how do I turn it on?

 Honeywell programmable thermostats, with the temporary hold feature, let you suspend a programmed schedule.
 This is so you can adjust the current temperature to your desired level until a certain time.
 You will be able to input how long you want the “hold” to continue, usually up to 11 hours.